10 Ways to End Feeling “Nobody Understands Me”

 1. You are afraid of intimacy.

-2. You are afraid of being judged.
+2. You fear being judged.

 3. You don’t trust others.